 Primary Stroke Center

-If you think someone is having a stroke, call 911 FAST:
+If you suspect someone is having a stroke, remember the FAST acronym:

-- F=FACE.
-Ask the person to smile.
-Does one side of the face drop?
+- FACE: Ask the person to smile.
+See if one side of their face droops.

-- A=ARM.
-Ask the person to raise both arms.
-Does one arm drift downward?
+- ARMS: Ask the person to raise both arms.
+See if one arm drifts downward.

-- S=SPEECH.
-Ask the person to speak a simple sentence.
-Does the speech sound slurred or strange?
+- SPEECH: Ask them to repeat a simple sentence.
+Listen to see if their speech is slurred or strange.